 - Does it help me when handling projects where stakeholders are from different parts of the world?

-- Can I better manage projects to successful completion if I do PMP certification?
+- Can I better manage projects to successful completion if I do Project Management Certification?

 - Will I get to know what are the best practices followed by other projects managers?